 The Civil Litigation Division is comprised of both the asset forfeiture and the bond forfeiture sections.
 Under Chapter 59 of the Texas Code of Criminal Procedure the asset forfeiture attorney, when appropriate, seizes and pursues forfeiture of the assets of various Defendants, including local drug dealers.

-The Environmental Crimes Division of the Montgomery County District Attorney’s Office handles cases such as illegal dumping onto land or into water, improper disposal of oil and gas waste, and criminal outdoor burning.
+The Montgomery County District Attorney’s Office prosecutes cases such as illegal dumping onto land or into water, improper disposal of oil and gas waste, and criminal outdoor burning.
 These laws are designed to protect the health, safety and welfare of all Montgomery County Citizens, both today and tomorrow.
 This is a large task that requires as much community participation as possible and a large majority of the Environmental Crimes prosecutions in Montgomery County begin with citizen complaints.

 If you suspect that a violation from the list below has occurred, contact the Montgomery County Environmental Health department and file a complaint.

 The link below offers brief visual summaries of some of the environmental laws in the state of Texas.